Professor-G/MicroLIA/docs/source/Examples.rst

 .. figure:: _static/Ensemble_Hyperparameter_Importance_1.png
     :align: center
 |
-It would be nice to include the parameter space of the real OGLE II microlensing lightcurves in comparison to the simulated lightcurves, so as to visualize how representative of real data our training set is.
-To include these in the t-SNE projection we can save the statistics of the real OGLE II lightcurves and append them to the ``data_x`` array.
-As for the label, we can label these 'OGLE_ML' which will be appended to the ``data_y`` array.
+To include the parameter space of the real OGLE II microlensing lightcurves in comparison to the simulated lightcurves, so as to deduce how representative of real data our training set is, we can manually include these statistics in the t-SNE projection.
+We can save the statistics of the real OGLE II lightcurves and append them to the ``data_x`` class attribute -- as for the class label, we can name these 'OGLE_ML' which will be likewise be appended to the model's ``data_y`` array.

 .. code-block:: python

+   import os
+   import numpy as np
    from MicroLIA.extract_features import extract_all

    path = 'OGLE_II/'